officialyenum/ticketing-app/README.md

 -   [React](https://react.dev)React is a free and open-source front-end JavaScript library for building user interfaces based on components.
 -   [Docker](https://docker.com) Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 -   [Kubernetes](https://kubernetes.io/) Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+-   [Skaffold] (https://skaffold.dev/docs/getting-started/) A tool that facilitates continuous development for Kubernetes applications.

 ## Getting Started